Oluwatayo-Adetola/MyFinalProject/README.md

 Now that importing the code to android studio is complete, you would have to add some dependencies to your Android Studio to ensure the code works effectively.

+Click on Click on Build Gradle (Module:), then go to dependency and copy paste the text below:

+    apply plugin: "kotlin-android"
+    apply plugin: "kotlin-android-extensions"

+After copy and pasting the text, click on "Sync now".
+Now, you should be set to have effectively run your code.

+2.3)  Screenshots and Arrows to guide the user through the app interface.

 ## 3) How the Project Was Created